xben12/lst-eth-pool-yield/README.md

 # lst-eth-pool-yield

-Comparing MAV swETH/ETH Pool vs Curve stETH/ETH pool
+Comparing Curve stETH/ETH pool and MAV swETH/ETH Pool
+* main_lst_pool_eval.py to get metrics of pool (curve steth-eth, mav sweth-weth)
-* library_pool_data.py use alchemy (need your own api) and coingecko  api to download.
-For easier usage, some data has been saved in csv in output folder that other py file can direct use.
+* library_pool_data.py use alchemy (need your own api key)  and coingecko  api to download pool tx and token price data. data also pre-saved in csv in output folder for logic to run without downloading.
 * library_pool_logic.py compile/clean the data into dataframe and calculate metrics

-* main_doc.ipynb is for chart
+code not optimised, with a lot of print in between to cross check results.